KaijingOfficial/KaijingOfficial.github.io/_news/announcement_2.md

 related_posts: false
 ---

-Our paper about moment retrieval is accepted as oral paper in ICME 2024.
+Our paper about moment retrieval has been accepted as oral paper by ICME 2024.